vijaythapa333/food-order-website-php/README.md

 4. Admin can also Manage and Track Food Order and Delivery

+# 🎓 Access the Course
+[Click Here](https://www.youtube.com/watch?v=ZBgTzx46B8s&list=PLBLPjjQlnVXXBheMQrkv3UROskC0K1ctW) and Learn to develop a fully functional and dynamic **"Food Order System"** with PHP programming language and MySQL Database.

 ## 👏 Support Developer
 1. Subscribe & Share my YouTube Channel - https://bit.ly/vijay-thapa-online-courses
 2. Add a Star 🌟  to this 👆 Repository

 ## 💰 Donate
+*Note: My Country does not have international payment method like PayPal or Stripe yet.*

 **Donate by wire transfer:** contact *donate@vijaythapa.com* for wire transfer details.